Lumina-Oz-Dev/Lumina-Oz-Dev/README.md

-# 🎮 Lumina Oz - Game Development
+# 🎮 Lumina Oz - Game Development & Creator Support

-Welcome to **Lumina Oz**, where innovation meets creativity in the world of game development and technology consulting.
+Welcome to **Lumina Oz**, where innovation meets creativity in the world of game development and creator support.

 ## 🌟 About Us

-Lumina Oz is a dynamic game development and technology consulting company dedicated to creating exceptional gaming experiences and empowering the next generation of developers.
+Lumina Oz is a dynamic game development company dedicated to creating exceptional gaming experiences and empowering the next generation of developers.
 We combine cutting-edge technology with creative vision to deliver outstanding results for our clients and community.

 ## 🎯 Our Mission

 We strive to:
 - **Create innovative games** that captivate and inspire players worldwide
-- **Provide expert consulting** services to help businesses leverage technology for game development
+- **Provide expert support** to creators and enthusiasts in their game development journey
 - **Support aspiring developers** by offering guidance, resources, and mentorship
 - **Foster a learning community** through free educational content and materials